-The car is king of the road!
+The car is the king of the road!
 Cars, cars, cars.
 In the capital city, drivers are not so polite against pedestrians or bikers.
 Watch out when you cross a street, even when the pedestrian light is green.
 Are you thinking to have a bike ride?
 Don’t expect the bike infrastructure as in the Netherlands.
 But have eyes everywhere and go with the flow.

 4. Say yes to wine

 Argentina has one of the best wine cultures in the world.
 The region around Mendoza is very popular for it.
 In the restaurant, you will definitely get an extensive wine list and you will not know what to choose :).
-Try some red wine with your meat.
+Try some red wine with your delicious steake.
 An absolute must.
 Psst… and let the beer for what it is.